bucardo is the main interface to Bucardo - it is used to start, stop, and control Bucardo.

-Multiple syncs arguements can be given.
+Multiple syncs arguments can be given.
 If not timeout is given, they will all be kicked at once.
 Otherwise, they will be kicked in the order given, each starting when the previous one has completed.
 For example, to kick the syncs “sales” and “marketing”, while while waiting for each to finish, you could use:

 bucardo kick sales marketing 0

 One or more named syncs can be reloaded this way.
 Each will be reloaded

 bucardo will let you know when each has been reloaded.